Exploring Festive Holiday Markets in New York City

 Union Square was my first stop when they opened at 11am.
 The market features over 150 artisans and vendors selling locally and handmade jewelry, knitwear, stationery, toys, home décor, paintings, pottery, sculptures and more.
 And food.
 Especially food.
 Each of the holiday markets offer a variety of artisanal foods to enjoy onsite or to take home.
 At Union Square dozens of award-winning restaurants and food purveyors tempt shoppers with their homemade international delicacies.

 My first booth discovery was Spices and Tease.
 Founded in Naples Italy four generations ago, Spices and Tease has been offering 1st grade spices and teas since 1933, from the best farms and small producers all over the world.
 They offer not only traditional Italian Blends and Herbes de Provence, but also Paprika Hungarian, Chiles Ancho, and Chinese 5 Spices.
 They carry 7 different varieties of teas, each with its own healing and flavor properties.
-Creative gift box assortments were colorful and popular.
+Creative gift box assortments were in high demand!

 One Million Roses was founded with a table in the streets of New York.
-Lucia Guzman started playing with wire more than a decade ago and now creates astounding custom wire artwork including 3-dimensional bouquets, framed art and sculptures that are truly unique and original.
+Lucia Guzman started playing with wire more than a decade ago and now creates astounding custom wire artwork including 3-dimensional bouquets, framed art and whimsical sculptures that are truly original.
 One Million Roses

 Folding Baskets caught my eye with their colorful, functional basketry crafted solely from chopsticks.
 The baskets can be conveniently folded until used, when they take on a contemporary, artistic look.
 The baskets are available in 3 sizes and a variety of chopstick colors.
 Filled or not, Folding Baskets is truly a conversation starter and beautiful addition to any home décor.

-The Qi Blooming Tree stand is rooted in Q honoring Eastern holistic wisdom and nourishing the mind, body and spirit.
+The Qi Blooming Tree stand is rooted in honoring Eastern holistic wisdom and nourishing the mind, body and spirit.
 Organically grown whole flowers are handpicked at their peak and laid out on a cotton mesh for drying.
-Then each flower is sealed to preserve nutrients and paired with complimentary teas.
-They are also used as floral facial steams.
+Then each flower is sealed to preserve nutrients and paired with complimentary teas and used as floral facial steams.
 The aromas were magnificent!
 Qi Blooming Tree

 As I rounded the corner, I couldn’t help but smile at Silly Puppets!
-This stand featured a colorful, joyful collection of handmade puppets including finger puppets, glove/hand puppets, full body puppets and even performance puppets with movable legs.
-Parents, grandparents, future puppeteers and ventriloquists would LOVE these under their Christmas tree!
+This stand featured a rainbow of handmade puppets including finger puppets, glove/hand puppets, full-body puppets, and even performance puppets with movable legs.
+Parents, grandparents, future puppeteers, and ventriloquists would LOVE these under their Christmas tree!
 Silly Puppets

 Eataly